 Thyroid problems are often long-term conditions that require some form of treatment.
 With regular monitoring and medication, many people with thyroid problems are able to lead active and fulfilling lives.

-Dr. Zoltan Antal, MD graduated from St. George's University School of Medicine.
+Dr. Zoltan Antal, MD graduated from St. George's University School of Medicine in 2002.
 He completed residency at Kings County Hospital Center.
-He is certified by the Board Certification: Pediatric endocrinology and has a state license in New York.
+He is certified by the Pediatrics and Pediatric Endocrinology and has a state license in New York.

 Residency: Kings County Hospital Center